fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGateway.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApplicationGateway** cmdlet creates an azure_2 application gateway.
+The **New-AzureRmApplicationGateway** cmdlet creates an Azure application gateway.

 An application gateway requires the following: